 The COVAX Facility is designed to benefit all participating countries and economies.
 It provides a lifeline to the majority of countries that would otherwise have limited or no access at all to COVID-19 vaccines.
 For those that are already negotiating bilateral deals with vaccine manufacturers, it is an insurance policy, guaranteeing them vaccine doses even if those bilateral deals fail to produce safe and effective vaccines.

 By paying in to the COVAX Facility, the procurement platform of COVAX, higher-income countries can place orders for the doses they need to protect their priority populations.
-Upfront payments on these orders will help the Facility ensure that manufacturing is ramped up before vaccines have been approved, not after.
+Upfront payments on these orders have helped the Facility ensure that manufacturing is ramped up before vaccines have been approved, not after.

 Since many, if not most, vaccines are likely to fail, this comes with risks.
 But it is the only way to ensure that vaccines can be delivered at scale as soon as they are approved, and enough for all participating countries, including those that cannot afford to pay.
 Accelerating the availability of vaccine doses like this will save lives, save time and – given that COVID-19 is costing the global economy more than US$ 500 billion a month – ultimately it will save money.

-Such guarantees are designed to incentivise manufacturers to ensure that enough doses are produced for AMC economies, which collectively represent almost half the world’s population.
-To make this possible, by the end of 2020 Gavi is aiming to raise US$ 2 billion of initial seed funding.
-This will largely go towards advance purchase agreements with manufacturers, to secure supply agreements for AMC doses.
+Such guarantees are designed to incentivise manufacturers to ensure that enough doses are produced for COVAX AMC economies, which collectively represent almost half the world’s population.
+To make this possible, Gavi and partners will continue to mobilise resources from donor governments, philanthropy and the private sector.
+This will largely go towards advance purchase agreements with manufacturers, to secure supply agreements for COVAX AMC doses.

-For this to happen, a number of things need to be done both at the global and COVAX levels, but also within AMC countries.
-At the COVAX end, first the Facility needs its upfront payments from higher-income economies, in order to get manufacturing capacity in place, and Gavi needs to secure the remaining funding needed for the initial phase of the AMC.
-It will be important to get this US$ 2 billion funding secured by the end of 2020 to ensure that agreements can be put in place with manufacturers so that they are in a position to produce enough doses for the AMC as soon as production begins.
+For this to happen, a number of things need to be done both at the global and COVAX levels, but also within COAVAX AMC countries.
+At the COVAX end, first the Facility needs its upfront payments from higher-income economies, in order to get manufacturing capacity in place, and Gavi needs to secure the remaining funding needed for the initial phase of the COVAX AMC.
+It will be important that enough funding is secured by the end of 2021 to ensure that agreements can be put in place with manufacturers so that they are in a position to produce enough doses for the COVAX AMC as soon as production begins.

 Gavi already has commitments from donor governments for a large part of the funds it initially needs, but one attractive option to fund any shortfall may come through Gavi’s International Finance Facility for Immunisation (IFFIm), which frontloads funds for immunisation by issuing bonds.
 This has already been used for over a decade to help fund other Gavi-supported vaccines and accelerated access to hundreds of millions of doses to children in poor countries, and has also helped fund the development of COVID-19 vaccines through Gavi’s COVAX partner organisation, the Coalition for Epidemic Preparedness Innovations (CEPI).